sav-che/TL-2/Authors/Weber, Carl Albert {std. C.A. Weber}.md

-> [!cite] BHL link: this entry starts at [page 123](https://www.biodiversitylibrary.org/item/103250#page/183/mode/1up) of TL-2 Vol. VII.
+> [!cite] BHL link: this entry starts at [page 123](https://www.biodiversitylibrary.org/page/33066463) of TL-2 Vol. VII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Weber, Carl Albert (1856-1931), German (Prussian) botanist; student of Alexander Braun, Berlin and, from 1876, of Julius Sachs, Würzburg; assistant to Sachs 1877; Dr. phil.
-Würzburg 1879; with de Bary in Strassburg 1879-1881; teacher's examination Berlin 1881; teacher at the Agricultural Institute, Hohenwestedt, Holstein 1884-1894; botanist at the Preussische Moorversuchs-Station Bremen 1894-1924; professor's title 1909; in retirement still active in peat-bog investigations. (*C.A.
-Weber*).
+Würzburg 1879; with de Bary in Strassburg 1879-1881; teacher's examination Berlin 1881; teacher at the Agricultural Institute, Hohenwestedt, Holstein 1884-1894; botanist at the Preussische Moorversuchs-Station Bremen 1894-1924; professor's title 1909; in retirement still active in peat-bog investigations.
+**Abbreviated name**: *C.A.
+Weber*

 #### Herbarium and types